Welcome#

 Python for Data Analysis, 3E is also available for free online.
 The author has just updated to a third edition.

 DataCamp also has lots of mini-tutorials and cheatsheets that can help get you started.
+We are going to see all of these tools this semester.

-I also have a collection of non-DataCamp cheat sheets.
+Here’s a collection of non-DataCamp cheat sheets.

 I have also found the The Self-Taught Programmer a useful book, especially for someone like me, who does write code for research, but has only had a few formal computer science courses.